jsbaker760/highres_dynamics/README.md

 The beta version of PHLAME used in this paper can be found [here](https://github.com/quevan/phlame_beta) (STAR Methods: Metagenomic lineage and phylotype abundances)
 The current verion of PHLAME can be found [here](https://github.com/quevan/phlame) and is described in [this preprint](https://www.biorxiv.org/content/10.1101/2025.02.07.636498v1)

-A full clone of data/ (36GB) is necessary to run all the code in all_figures.m and is available on [DropBox](https://www.dropbox.com/scl/fo/2lartzjhtgubxvgamjcd7/AGw1K-xHXGwe99iwP_vWEZs?rlkey=dlor01adbbii9sgvctqu7w6uz&dl=0).
+A full clone of data/ (36GB) is available on [DropBox](https://www.dropbox.com/scl/fo/2lartzjhtgubxvgamjcd7/AGw1K-xHXGwe99iwP_vWEZs?rlkey=dlor01adbbii9sgvctqu7w6uz&dl=0).

 # all_figures